-• What is the result of each rand() for the different executions?
+What is the result of each rand() for the different executions?

-Edit your rand_numbers.cpp program so that it chooses a random int that is in the range 0-5.
+(3 pts) Edit your rand_numbers.cpp program so that it chooses a random int that is in the range 0-5 based on the value returned from rand().
 I think the mod operator % would be very useful here.
 What is anything mod 5 or 6?
 How can this help you?
-Print the random number to the screen.
+Print the random 0-5 number to the screen.